CarterEVERYTHING-Codes/ClassVote/README.md

                                 (
                                   request.resource.data.diff(resource.data).affectedKeys().hasOnly(['isPermanentlySaved'])
                                 )
-                                && (
+                                // Ensuring other crucial fields aren't changed accidentally by these simpler rules && (
                                   !request.resource.data.diff(resource.data).affectedKeys().hasAny(['adminUid', 'createdAt', 'sessionType']) &&
                                   ( // generalRoundInstanceId should only change if it's the *only* other field in the "Restart Session" diff